TIBCOSoftware/snappydata/docs/reference/interactive_commands/store_command_reference.md

 # Snappy-SQL Shell Interactive Commands

 `snappy` implements an interactive command-line tool that is based on the Apache Derby `ij` tool.
-Use `snappy` to run scripts or interactive queries against a SnappyData cluster.
+Use `snappy` to run scripts or interactive queries against a TIBCO ComputeDB cluster.

 Start the interactive `snappy` command prompt by using the snappy script without supplying any other options: